nikirill/tinygroupdtls/README.md

 # tinygroupdtls
-Lightweigh DTLS implementation with group communication extension
+Lightweigh DTLS implementation with an extension for group communication